-The University strives to maintain good working conditions.
+The university strives to maintain good working conditions.
 Instances of personal or job dissatisfaction should be discussed with the supervisor and/or your Human Resources Department before the employee considers termination of employment.

-If an employee wishes to terminate employment with the University, two weeks' notice to the supervisor is requested, but not required.
+If an employee wishes to terminate employment with the university, two weeks' notice to the supervisor is requested, but not required.
 If an employee voluntarily terminates employment with proper notice and the employee's work record has been satisfactory, the employee may be considered for reemployment.

-Should it be necessary to eliminate a position because of a reduction in work force, reasonable efforts may be made to place the employee elsewhere in the university.
-Upon termination, resignation, retirement, death, or other action by which a person ceases to be an employee of the University, the amount due the employee or his/her estate from accrued annual leave shall be issued within 30 days of completing checkout process.
-This amount shall not exceed 240 hours or the balance in the employee's annual leave account, whichever is less.
-When an employee terminates and returns to the University within twenty (20) work-days, both sick and annual leave may be reinstated subject to the following:
+Should it be necessary to eliminate a position because of a reduction in work force, reasonable efforts may be made to place the employee elsewhere in the University.

+Upon termination, resignation, retirement, death, or other action by which a person ceases to be an employee of the University, any amount which may be due the employee or the employee's estate for unused annual or sick leave shall be issued within 30 days of completing checkout process.

-- 1. An employee receiving lump sum payment for annual leave upon termination and who is subsequently rehired within twenty (20) workdays may "buy" back the annual leave by repaying the University for the number of days paid but not yet expired on or before the day of reemployment. - 2.
-An employee who received a lump sum payment for annual leave and who elects not to "buy" back the annual leave may not be reemployed by the University until the number of workdays for which annual leave was paid has elapsed.
-If the period that the employee is out of state service exceeds the twenty (20) workdays limit, reemployment is to be treated as a rehire with subsequent loss of sick leave. - 3.
-An employee rehired within six months after having been laid off due to budgetary reasons is entitled to restoration of accrued sick leave.
+When an employee terminates and later returns to the university, both sick and annual leave may be reinstated.
+See your Human Resources Department for eligibility requirements.